 Treatment capacity

-The treatment system shall be designed to effectively treat the runoff calculated from a two year, 24 hour storm event for a rainfall depth of 0.9 inches for the contributing runoff area, as shown in Table 1.
+The treatment system shall be designed to effectively treat the runoff calculated from a two-year, 24 hour storm event for a rainfall depth of 0.9 inches for the contributing runoff area, as shown in Table 1.
 The peak discharge (treatment capacity) shall be calculated using the graphical peak method as outlined in the Michigan Department of Environmental Quality’s “Storm water Management Guidebook”.
 The minimum required treatment capacity for each structure is provided in this specification.

 Bypass capacity